Buyer's Guide

 "Works with any outlet"

-Technically true, but NEC Articles 690 and 705 require that the outlet be on a dedicated circuit in many jurisdictions.
-Verify your local electrical code before installation.
+Plug-in solar must be connected to a GFCI-protected outlet โ€” not just any standard outlet.
+Additionally, NEC Articles 690 and 705 require the outlet to be on a dedicated circuit in many jurisdictions.
+Verify your local electrical code and confirm your outlet is GFCI-protected before installation.

 Pre-Purchase Checklist